Sign in to continue

 TIFF files play an integral part in various industries:

-How to convert TIFF?
+How can you convert TIFF?

-As TIFF files tend to be large in size, you can convert them to a more manageable format.
+As TIFF files tend to be large in size, you can change them to a more manageable format.
 If you open a TIFF image in the Windows Photo app, you can edit it and then save the picture as a JPG file.

-See the steps on how to convert TIFF to PDF below:
+How to convert TIFF to PDF online

 1. Open TIFF to PDF converter and load the image with "+Add File".